Inner Forth Landscape Initiative Project Development

 In July 2012 the Inner Forth Landscape Initiative was awarded a Stage 1 pass and Development grant from the Heritage Lottery Fund (HLF) under the Landscape Partnership Scheme programme.
 The development phase ran from November 2012 to November 2013 and led to the fifty projects that were part of the Inner Forth Landscape partnership’s Stage 2 bid and Landscape Conservation Action Plan, submitted to HLF in November 2013.
-If awarded a grant in March 2014, the scheme will be delivered from May 2014 to April 2018, with a six month wrap up phase at the end.
+The partnership was awarded a grant in March 2014, and the scheme was delivered between May 2014 and September 2018.
+Browse our projects via the project explorer.

 Project Review and Selection

 Between December 2012 and August 2013, the IFLI Steering Group went through a thorough project review and selection process in order to decide which projects should be included within the LCAP, and to ensure that projects had been designed to a suitable level of detail and quality.